asujaykk/Self-Driving-car/README.md

   2. Setting up udacity driving simulator.
   3. Creating training/test data from the simulator.
   4. Build and train the model with the training data.
-  5. Testing the model using behavior cloning project.
+  5. Testing the model using Behavioral-Cloning project.

 ## 1. Setting up the environment.
    First create a project folder structure.